code-value/code-hack/README.md

 # HacktoberFest 2021

-You can contribute good quality code for relevant problems in programming
+You can contribute good quality code for relevant problems in programming.
 ----------------------------

 * Write in any language of your choice.